Homie the Clown

 "Homie the Clown" is the fifteenth episode of the sixth season of the American animated television series The Simpsons.
-It originally aired on the Fox network in the United States on February 12, 1995.
+It originally aired on Fox in the United States on February 12, 1995.
 In the episode, Homer becomes a Krusty the Clown impersonator, but is mistaken for the real Krusty by the Springfield Mafia.
 Joe Mantegna returned as Fat Tony, while Dick Cavett and Johnny Unitas guest starred as themselves.

 The episode was written by John Swartzwelder and directed by David Silverman.
 Swartzwelder's script required very little rewriting and Silverman considers this one of the best episodes he has directed.
 He later used it to help him when directing The Simpsons Movie.
 One dropped storyline for The Simpsons saw Krusty being revealed as Homer's secret identity and this episode allowed writers to comment upon the similarity of the two characters' design.
 The episode features references to Close Encounters of the Third Kind, The Godfather, and The Maltese Falcon.

 Plot

 Krusty's gambling debts and reckless spending land him in deep trouble with the Springfield Mafia.
-To make more money, he launches a training college for clowns, where Homer enrolls.
+To make more money, he launches a training college for clowns.
+After seeing a billboard advertising it, Homer enrolls.
 After graduating, he impersonates Krusty at events that the real Krusty deems beneath him, such as children's birthday parties and the unveiling of a new sandwich at Krusty Burger.

 The stress of impersonating Krusty makes Homer consider quitting.
-He soon discovers his uncanny resemblance to the clown has its benefits: Chief Wiggum rips up a speeding ticket when he mistakes Homer for Krusty, and Apu gives him a discount at the Kwik-E-Mart.
+He soon discovers his uncanny resemblance to the clown has its benefits: Chief Wiggum rips up a speeding ticket when he mistakes Homer for Krusty, Apu gives him a discount at the Kwik-E-Mart, and he and his family are given preferential treatment at Luigi's restaurant.

-Later, Homer realizes that impersonating Krusty also has its pitfalls: Homer is kidnapped by the Mafia when they mistake him for Krusty, who still owes them money.
+Later, Homer realizes that impersonating Krusty also has its pitfalls.
+When Krusty flees abroad after betting against the Harlem Globetrotters and losing, and still in debt to the Mafia, Homer is kidnapped by the Mafia when they mistake him for Krusty.
 Don Vittorio DiMaggio tells Homer he will kill him unless he performs a loop-the-loop on a tiny bicycle, the only trick Homer never did master at clown college.
 After he fails to perform the stunt to DiMaggio's satisfaction, the Mafioso is deeply offended.

 Soon the real Krusty arrives and the confused DiMaggio forces them to perform the stunt together on the same tiny bicycle.
 They succeed and their lives are spared, but DiMaggio still requires Krusty to pay off his gambling debt – which proves to be a mere $48.